hickscorp/knotex/README.md

 - Success: `{:block_answer, {:highest, %Block{}}}`

 The `:highest` block query returns the highest block known to the node to which the client is connected.
-In most case, it's the latest mined block, unless it has not been propagated to the network yet.
+In most cases, it's the latest mined block, unless it has not been propagated to the network yet.

 When a client queries the highest block from multiple nodes, and if the answers